HemantMishra2003/HemantMishra2003/README.md

 So  here  is a list of  what i have learned till yet. and what i have applied till yet ...here i am also mentioned ...what  I am  learning now...

 # Machine Learning concepts
- which I have studied so far
+ which I have studied so far .
+ check my "ml important concepts" repo.

 <!--
 **HemantMishra2003/HemantMishra2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.